2nd annual Chaz & Roger Ebert Symposium announced

 - Diversity in Journalism Panel

 Moderator: Brian K. Johnson, Journalism, University of Illinois Abrar Al-Heeti, CNET Janice Collins, Journalism, University of Illinois Ben Holden, JD, Journalism, University of Illinois

 - Diversity in Advertising and Communication Panel

-Moderator: Jason Chambers, Advertising, University of Illinois Shazzia Khan, Global Chief of Staff and Chief Talent Officer, Havas Health and You Ericka Riggs, Head of Foundation and Inclusion at the Advertising Club of New York
+Moderator: Jason P. Chambers, Advertising, University of Illinois Shazzia Khan, Global Chief of Staff and Chief Talent Officer, Havas Health and You Ericka Riggs, Head of Foundation and Inclusion at the Advertising Club of New York

 Adrianne C. Smith, Founder of the “Cannes Can: Diversity Collective” and formerly of Leo Burnett